BitMEX/api-connectors/auto-generated/csharp/docs/UserApi.md

 Check if a referral code is valid.

 If the code is valid, responds with the referral code's discount (e.g. `0.1` for 10%).
-Otherwise, will return a 404.
+Otherwise, will return a 404 or 451 if invalid.

 ### Example
 ```csharp